-Converting currencies have always been a headache to anyone that is travelling overseas.
-The wait at currency converters is unbearable, even worse if they don’t have the currency that is seeked for.
-OCBC recently launched OCBC OneCollect, Malaysia’s first merchant cross-border quick response code (QR Code) collection service.
+Converting currencies have always been a headache for anyone that is traveling overseas.
+The wait at currency converters is unbearable, even worse if they don’t have the currency that is sought for.
+In February 2020, OCBC launched OCBC OneCollect, Malaysia’s first merchant cross-border quick response code (QR Code) collection service.
 The service allows consumers with a bank mobile app of Singapore’s PayNow participating banks, will be able to make payments in Singapore Dollars at eligible merchants in Malaysia.
 This session focuses on:

-- What strategies is OCBC using to attract Singapore consumers to use OCBC OneCollect where consumers have the options to walk to a currency converter for a better rate than the bank’s offering?
+- What strategies is OCBC using to attract Singapore consumers to use OCBC OneCollect where consumers have the option to walk to a currency converter for a better rate than the bank’s offering?

-- With the COVID-19 pandemic fear rising, consumers are opting for contactless payment, as such, is the OCBC OneCollect platform ready to receive a high volume of transactions in one-go?
+- With the COVID-19 pandemic fear to rise, consumers are opting for contactless payment, as such, is the OCBC OneCollect platform ready to receive a high volume of transactions in one-go?

 Why Contactless Payments?
 COVID-19 Could Be Lurking!

-- With the high demand of contactless payment, will banks opt to upgrade their payment infrastructure and to partner with fintechs to provide convenient and smoother transactions?
+- With the high demand for contactless payment, will banks opt to upgrade their payment infrastructure and to partner with fintech to provide convenient and smoother transactions?